 The papers are signed, the assets divided, and the logistics all worked out.
 Everything’s done and over and you never have to see your now-ex ever again, right?
 In some cases, the answer is a resounding yes.
 If you have children, however, it’s not always so easy.
-Welcome to the brave new world of co-parenting.
-And these co-parenting strategies just might save your life.
+Welcome to the brave new world of co-parenting, these co-parenting strategies just might save your life.
+Or at least your sanity.

 What Is Co-Parenting?